 Here, you think you have a value breakthrough.
 You can sell your product to customers.
 But as time goes on, you learn that you can’t keep them.

-You pour what product and engineering resources you have into building new features that extend your existing product, without addressing the integration problem at the core.
+Product and engineering resources are spent building new features that extend your existing product, without addressing the integration problem at the core.
 You have shifted to the product management system, before the product discovery system has done its job.
 Nothing you develop in the product management system can be fully appreciated by your customer, because the nefarious integration issue is too big of a value blocker.

 Eventually, you cap out — each month losing as many customers as you sell.
 The cash you have spent on trying to spike sales and create new product features could have been used to solve the integration issue.
 Now, absent an investor story, cash becomes tight.
 Investors give up and force you to cash out, taking the best bad exit deal you can find.

 Never sell your way out of a product problem.
 Listen to your data.
 If you’re a B2B SaaS company, look at your Net Promoter Score number for customers that are 4 months live — and make sure it’s at least 40.
 Don’t scale until you are sure you have sufficient product / market fit.

 This archetype is often at play in companies that have already scaled up.
 They initially rode the wave of a hot product, with a big value breakthrough followed by years of continuous value optimizations.
 As the company grew in revenue, it also grew in size and complexity.
 With revenues scaling steadily, your investors encouraged you to shift to the adaptive imperative.
 Breakthroughs in scaling and efficiency drove further growth in company profit.
 Investors seeking continuous returns loved your combination of steady revenue growth and increasing cost efficiency.

 But then the market shifted.
 Your company didn’t notice.
 Caught up in internal optimizations, you lost touch with your customer.